 Rosalynn Carter Former First Lady of the United States and Founder of The Carter Center

 Former First Lady Rosalynn Carter has worked for more than four decades to improve the quality of life for people around the world.
-Today, she is a leading advocate for mental health, caregiving, early childhood immunization, human rights, and conflict resolution through her work at The Carter Center in Atlanta, Ga.
+Today, she is a leading advocate for mental health, caregiving, early childhood immunization, human rights, and conflict resolution through her work at The Carter Center in Atlanta, Georgia.
 The Center is a private, nonprofit institution founded by former President and Mrs. Jimmy Carter in 1982.

-A full partner with the president in all the Center's activities, the former first lady is a member of the Carter Center board of trustees.
+A full partner with the president in all the Center's activities, the former first lady is a member of the Carter Center Board of Trustees.
 She created and chairs the Carter Center's Mental Health Task Force, an advisory body of experts, consumers, and advocates promoting positive change in the mental health field.
 Each year, she hosts the Rosalynn Carter Symposium on Mental Health Policy, bringing together leaders of the nation's mental health organizations to address critical issues.

 Mrs. Carter emerged as a driving force for mental health when, during the Carter administration, she became active honorary chair of the President's Commission on Mental Health, which resulted in passage of the Mental Health Systems Act of 1980.

 She served on the Policy Advisory Board of The Atlanta Project (TAP), a program of The Carter Center addressing the social ills associated with poverty and quality of life citywide, from the program's inception in 1991 until its transfer to Georgia State University in 1999.
 In 1988, she convened with three other former first ladies the "Women and the Constitution" conference at The Carter Center to assess that document's impact on women.